sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerDesktopGroup.md

   * Name (System.String) Name of the desktop group.

-  * OffPeakBufferSizePercent (System.Int32) The percentage of machines that are kept available in an idle state outside peak hours.
+  * OffPeakBufferSizePercent (System.Int32) The percentage of single-session machines that are kept available in an idle state, or for multi-session machines, the percentage of the total load capacity to be kept available outside peak hours.

   * OffPeakDisconnectAction (Citrix.Broker.Admin.SDK.SessionChangeHostingAction) The action that is performed after a configurable period of a user session disconnecting outside peak hours.
 Possible values are Nothing, Suspend or Shutdown.